 The 10-foot cascading waterfall drops into a deep rectangular pool which is used for swimming and cliff jumping.
 A fish ladder next to the waterfall was built in 1971 as a part of the Fish Restoration and Enhancement Program.

 Other excellent deep and shallow pools for swimming and wading can be found above and below the waterfall.
-The rope swing is available in the big dip pool below the waterfall.
+A rope swing is available in the big dip pool below the waterfall.
 Large flat and rounded rock ledges with interesting potholes serve as a great platform for relaxing between swimming and jumping activities.

 Along with swimming, Smith River Falls Recreation Area, operated by BLM, offers camping, fishing, and hiking.
 Small campground for 10 sites with picnic tables and fire rings is located just above the waterfall.
 The campsites are available on the first come, first served basis.